asqwerty666/slurm-modpy/README.md

 ### Dependencies

 Let's say you want to send a warning email after all your jobs finish.
 Then all you want to do is to define a new dictionary with some basic data and launch it.
-Must important thing here is that *command* must be not defined
+Must important thing here is that *command* must be not defined.

 ```
 wdata = {'job_name':'job_one', 'filename':working_dir+'warning_end.sh'}
 send_sbatch(wdata)
 ```

 ## Other info